ploomber/jupysql/doc/api/configuration.md

 select * from languages where rating > 10.5
 ```

-The sql file will be saved at
+The sql file will be saved at:

 `jupysql-snippets/rated_high.sql`

-with the following contents
+with the following content:

 `select * from languages where rating > 10.5`

+JupySql will automatically load the snippets from the SQL files when re-initializing the magic.
+It will remain readily available for future use.